smittytone/PreviewMarkdown/README.md

 ## Source Code

 This repository contains the primary source code for *PreviewMarkdown*.
 Certain graphical assets, code components and data files are not included.
-To build *PreviewMarkdown* from scratch, you will need to add these files yourself or remove them from your fork.
+To build *PreviewMarkdown* from scratch, you will need to add these files yourself or remove them from your fork’s Xcode project.

-This includes minor changes made to the SwiftyMarkdown source — specifically to unset NSAttributedString’s `.link` attribute for links in order to prevent NSAttributedString applying its own link text formatting.

 The files `REPLACE_WITH_YOUR_FUNCTIONS` and `REPLACE_WITH_YOUR_CODES` must be replaced with your own files.
 The former will contain your `sendFeedback(_ feedback: String) -> URLSessionTask?` function.
 The latter your Developer Team ID, used as the App Suite identifier prefix.